bdew-hnh/hafen-client/README.md

 * Option to always show the long tooltip on items
 * Option to show plant and tree growth stages
 * Option to show damage on objects
+* Option to selectively hide trees, plants, fences and houses
 * Option to hide flavour objects - reduces CPU utilization (taken from romovs client)
 * Daylight mode - Ctrl+N to toggle (taken from k-t client)
 * Grid overlay (somewhat based on k-t client)